MarioRuiz/slack-smart-bot/README.md

   **_`!THE_COMMAND`_**
   **_`@NAME_OF_BOT THE_COMMAND`_**
   **_`NAME_OF_BOT THE_COMMAND`_**
-To run a command on demand and add the respond on a thread:
+To run a command on demand and add the response on a thread:
   **_`^THE_COMMAND`_**
   **_`!!THE_COMMAND`_**